Constantin Film: New Constantin

 At the end of 2009, the listing of Constantin Film AG expired; all the shares were transferred to Highlight Communications after a squeeze-out.
 As of 7 October 2009, Constantin Film was no longer listed at the Frankfurter Börse.

+In September 2012, Constantin Film increased its international production efforts by joining forces with Scandinavian film & television producer and former ZDF Enterprises executive Peter Nadermann to establish a new German film & television production subsidiary based in Colonge that would expand Constantin Film's international production base and strengthen its portfolio of high-quality television programming and feature films entitled Nadcon Film, the new subsidiary Nadcon Film had been specifically created to develop and produce high-end international drama, crime series, and the "Nordic Noir" genre for the international and German markets with Peter Nadermann serving as MD of the new subsidiary.

 In January 2017 Bernhard Burgener was appointed chairman of the supervisory board, with Martin Moszkowicz as chairman of the executive board.
 In this capacity, Moszkowicz is responsible for the company's film business, including worldwide production and distribution, world sales, marketing and publicity as well as corporate communication and legal affairs.

 Oliver Berben joined the Constantin Film AG Managing Board on 1 January 2017.
 The newly-created division TV, Entertainment and Digital Media concentrates the development and manufacture of all national and international productions of the company that are not intended for cinema exploitation.
 Berben founded the MOOVIE GmbH in 1996, which became a subsidiary of Constantin Film AG in 1999.

 In June 2018, Constantin Film had announced that they had acquired Munich-based drama television production company Hager Moss Film.